ChayaSt/torsionfit_examples/butane/fourier_series/README.md

 is rotated from 0-2pi, and that the phase shift is restrained to be only 0 or pi to retain symmetry around 0 and pi so that the same torsion type can be used in enantiomer, the terms in the Fourier series will combine in such a way that some terms will exactly cancel each others out in certain situations.
-This leads to several models that have the same energy profile as seen in `sparse_sim.pdf`.
+This leads to high symmetry in the models (different combination of terms that have the same energy profile) as seen in `sparse_sim.pdf`.
 The legend is given as the integer of the frequency that was on for the torsion type C3-C2-C2-C3, H2-C2-C2-H2 and C3-C2-C2-H2.
 For this analysis, only one frequency term was used per torsion type.
 The K was either 1 or -1.
 The -1 was included to account for the 180 phase shift.
 On the first page in `sparse_sim.pdf`, the sum of all torsions is less than 0.5 for the entire sum; all terms essentially cancel each others out.
 It's interesting to note the combination of frequencies for the specific torsion types that lead to this result.
 If all torsion types have the same frequency, they will all cancel each other unless the frequency is 6.

 This is relevant here because it explains why the posteriors seem so inconsistent.
-That happens because there are so many models that can give essentially the same energy profile.
+There is high symmetry in the model and certain terms can be swapped out and leave the energy invariant.